h3po/Marlin-blvmgncube/README.md

 # Customisations in this repo

 You may use this repo as the starting point for your BLV mgn Cube kit build.
-However this configuration contains changes specific to my printer, such as a bltouch probe instead of the probe included with the kit.
-Be careful to adapt the config files to your printer or you will crash the nozzle.
-See changes below:
+However this configuration contains changes specific to my printer, so be careful to adapt the config files to your printer.
+See changes below.

+*WARNING!
+Address at least these configuration changes to not burn your house down or crash your printer:*
+  * My HEATER_0_PIN and HEATER_BED_PIN are swapped in order to use the larger Mosfet for a 50W heater cartridge and the other for just switching an external SSR [pins_BTT_SKR_common.h](Marlin\src\pins\lpc1768\pins_BTT_SKR_common.h#L74)

 ## My Hardware
 * [BLV mgn cube design by Ben Levi](https://www.blvprojects.com/blv-mgn-cube-3d-printer)
 * [Frame lite kit from aliexpress](https://www.aliexpress.com/item/4000374263194.html)